iterative/dvc.org/content/blog/2022-02-28-february-22-community-gems.md

 [check this out](https://aws.amazon.com/premiumsupport/knowledge-center/s3-transfer-data-bucket-instance/)
 if you're using S3 for your remote storage.

-Just be cautious since an instance that is in the off state might still be considered in use for billing purposes.
+Just be cautious since an instance that is in the "off" state might still be considered in use for billing purposes.
 It's best to let the CML runner terminate your instance and run `dvc pull` to restore the data.